stef/libsphinx/OPAQUE.md

 # OPAQUE Parameters

-Currently all parameters are hardcode, but there's nothing stoping you and set stronger values for the password hash, or changing the curve from 25519 to 448 goldilocks.
+Currently all parameters are hardcoded, but there's nothing stoping you and set stronger values for the password hash, or changing the curve from 25519 to 448 goldilocks.